malachid/capstan-gradle-example-java/README.md

 git clone git@github.com:malachid/capstan-gradle-example-java.git
 ```

-two alternatives to run the application, with or without Capstanfile
+There are two alternatives to run the application, with or without capstan.

 * Using a Capstanfile